svanderburg/php-sbeditor/README.md

 * The `simple` example demonstrates how to directly embed an editor div and how it can be used to retrieve the submitted data.
+* The `translated` example extends the previous example to show how it can be translated into another language, such as Dutch.
 * The `form` example demonstrates how the editor can be integrated with the `php-sbdata` framework, so that input can be automatically validated and presented.